arathron123/mystic-editor/README.md

 Place the mystic quest gameboy rom in the same folder of this script.
 The md5sum of the english version should be **24cd3bdf490ef2e1aa6a8af380eccd78**

+To run this script you need the following python libraries: pypng, Pillow.
+You can install them with the following commands pip install pypng pip install Pillow

 To decode the rom run
 **python3 mystic-editor.py -d**